Cartoon Network (Asia): Mainland China

-In Mainland China, Cartoon Network Asia has been available on a satellite since October 6, 1994.
-Broadcasting from Singapore in Standard Chinese and Cantonese (for South China), Cartoon Network Asia became the number one rated foreign-owned children's channel in Mainland China.
-It was also available on various CATV systems across Mainland China from the channel's launch on October 6, 1994, until January 2000, when it was banned for, according to an official of the SARFT, violating "relevant Chinese rules".
-Turner officials hadn't received official information at the time of the decision.
+In Mainland China, Cartoon Network Asia has been available on a satellite since its launch on 6 October 1994.
+Broadcasting from Singapore in Standard Chinese and Cantonese (for South China), Cartoon Network Asia became the highest rated foreign-owned children's channel in Mainland China.
+It was also available on various CATV systems across Mainland China from the channel's launch on 6 October 1994, until January 2000, when it was banned for violating "relevant Chinese rules" according to an official of the SARFT.
+Turner officials did not receive official information at the time of the decision.
 At the time of banning, the channel had an estimated reach of 100,000 CATV subscribers.
-Just a few months before, the Chinese government blocked children's programming from being permitted to relay, and one media analyst said that the Cartoon Network ban was to favor local production.
-Despite the ban, Cartoon Network Asia is still available on various CATV systems across Mainland China including Beijing, Shanghai, Guangzhou and Shenzhen.
+Several months before, the Chinese government blocked children's programming from being permitted to relay, and one media analyst said that the Cartoon Network ban was to favor local production.
+Despite the ban, Cartoon Network Asia remains available on various CATV systems across Mainland China including Beijing, Shanghai, Guangzhou and Shenzhen.